rverschae/rverschae.github.io/_pages/about.md

 - In 2025, I was Elevated to the grade of IEEE Senior member
 - In 2024, I was Nominated as Associate Editor in the Journal Applied Soft Computing
 - From 2020 to 2023, I was director of the Institute of Engineering Sciences, Universidad de O'Higgins, Chile
+- From 2019 to 2024, I was director of PAR Explora O'Higgins, science disemmination project of the Chilean Science Ministry.

 * * *